Materials, cuts and sizes: choosing the right kimono

 Short kimono in brown organic cotton canvas, loose fit with patch pockets and neat finishes, designed using an upcycling approach.

 A successful kimono begins long before it's worn.
-It's all about the material, the cut, and the feel.
-At Atelier Sarita, every detail is designed to ensure the piece perfectly complements your body, your style, and your lifestyle, without ever sacrificing comfort or durability.
+It's all about the fabric, the cut, and how it feels.
+At Atelier Sarita, every detail is carefully considered so that the garment perfectly suits your body, your style, and your lifestyle, without ever sacrificing comfort or durability.

-Whether chosen to enhance everyday life or mark a special occasion, the right kimono is one that fits just right, breathes well, and says something about you.
+Whether chosen to enhance everyday life or mark a special occasion, the right kimono is one that fits perfectly, breathes well, and tells a story about you.

 Discover our handmade kimonos made from natural fibers and sustainable designs

-This article extends several practical reflections discussed in our kimono journal:
+This article expands on several practical reflections addressed in our kimono journal:

-Woman wearing a mid-length blue and green silk kimono with gold trim, Atelier Sarita model, handmade in Paris.
+Woman wearing a mid-length blue and green silk kimono enhanced with a gold trim, Atelier Sarita model handmade in Paris.

 Cotton in all its forms, silk and wool

-At Atelier Sarita, the choice of materials is at the heart of our approach.
-We use exclusively natural or recycled fibers, primarily sourced from the dormant stocks of major fashion houses, thus guaranteeing rare, noble, and responsible textiles.
+At Atelier Sarita, the choice of materials is central to our approach.
+We exclusively use natural or recycled fibers, primarily sourced from the surplus stock of major fashion houses, thus guaranteeing rare, exquisite, and responsibly sourced textiles.
 Each material is carefully selected for its drape, softness, and breathability.
-The fabric is not just used to make the kimono: it is its soul.
+The fabric is not merely used to make the kimono; it is its very soul.

 Cotton, available in lightweight poplin, soft velvet, or structured denim, offers a wide variety of textures and sensations.
-Silk lends a fluid and precious elegance, while fine wool offers comfort while remaining lightweight and warm.
-The same design can tell very different stories depending on the material chosen.
+Silk lends a fluid and precious elegance, while fine wool provides comfort while remaining lightly warm.
+The same garment can therefore tell very different stories depending on the fabric chosen.

-Wearing a kimono means feeling this living material on your skin, capturing its natural light, and appreciating the fluidity of its drape.
-This is why we favor textiles that breathe, evolve over time, and offer natural comfort.
+Wearing a kimono is about feeling the living fabric against your skin, capturing its natural light, and appreciating the fluidity of its drape.
+That's why we favor textiles that breathe, evolve over time, and offer natural comfort.

 Why this choice of textiles?